We stand with Ukraine

 on Instagram #HaciendaLaRusa

-The rhythms of our villa revolve around peace, zen, happiness, animal and human welfare and green practices. in 2013, Stasya Briggs, with the help of her late husband Mike Heiner, has founded Amigos de Animales ( www.amigosdeanimales.org) - the largest Animales Welfare Charity organization In Guerrero.
-Amigos de Animales run a rescue shelter, a Spay and Neuter program and animal welfare education project for kids and adults.
-Since 2014, thanks to support of many our guests, we helped many people and animals: we have organized numerous mass Spay and Neuter clinics , paid for the sterilization of over 8000 animals, we fed hungry kids, delivered meds, distributed clothes, schools supplies, bug sprays and toys , we taught classes in 15 local schools, and prior to COVID we had summer camps, daily, feeding and caring for over 100 children.
+The rhythms of our villa revolve around peace, zen, happiness, animal and human welfare and green practices. in 2014 I founded Amigos de Animales ( www.amigosdeanimales.org) - the largest Animales Welfare Charity organization In Guerrero.
+We run a rescue shelter, a Spay and Neuter program and animal welfare education project for kids and adults.
+Since 2014, thanks to support of many our guests, we helped many people and a animals: we have organized numerous mass Spay and Neuter clinics , paid for the sterilization of over 5000 animals, we fed hungry kids, helped abused women find shelter and protection, delivered meds, distributed clothes, schools supplies, bug sprays and toys among kids and parents, we taught classes in 15 local schools, and had summer camps daily feeding and caring for over 100 children.

-If it's your first time here, and you would like to find out how to help, people or animals, please don't hesitate to visit www.amigosdeanimales.org or talk to us.
+If it's your first time here, and you would like to find out how to help, people or animals, please don't hesitate to email me , Stasya haciendalarusa@yahoo.com

 the village of Barra de Potosi sits on the Pacific Coast of Mexico, 15 minutes from the international airport and 30 minutes away from the major resort city of Ixtapa - Zihuatanejo.

-This is NOT a typical resort area; there are no banks, no ATM, no high-rise condos, no golf course.
-Barra de Potosi is an amazingly rural laid back village of about 800 residents, mostly fishermen, craftsman, coconut workers, rancheros and a few dozen expats.
+This is not a typical resort area; there are no banks, no ATM, no high-rise condos, no golf course.
+Barra de Potosi is an amazingly rural laid back village of about 500 residents, mostly fishermen, craftsman, coconut workers, rancheros and a few dozen expats.

 Barra de Potosí is famous for its 10 miles long gorgeous beach and network of lagoons surrounding the village with over 200 species of birds .